 In 2013, 47 percent of 25 to 34 year-olds had a post-secondary degree (Associates, Bachelor’s, or Graduate degree).
 Another 18 percent had attended college without earning a degree.

-Only 1% of Millennials say they are moved by ads from brands.
+Only one percent of Millennials say they are moved by ads from brands.
 Instead, they make their buying decisions based on independent research, online reviews, and user-generated content.

-Like Millennial women, Millennial men favor authenticity over ads, social proof over self-proclamations, and the recommendation of a friend (even an online friend) over a million-dollar Super Bowl spot.
+Like Millennial women, Millennial men favor authenticity over ads and social proof over self-proclamations.
+Brand awareness aside, Millennial men are far more likely to trust the recommendation of a friend (even an online friend) over a multi-million-dollar Super Bowl spot.

-That said, a Millennial man will likely respond to the same types of content his grandpa did - ads that are funny and clever, and ads that turn regular guys into heroes by putting them in extreme circumstances.
-(I'm sure this explains how Captain America has made his way down through the generations over the last 77 years.)
+That said, a Millennial man will likely respond to the same types of content his grandpa did – ads that are funny and clever, and ads that turn regular guys into heroes by putting them in extreme circumstances.
+I’m sure this explains how Captain America has made his way down through the generations over the last 82 years.

-Trait #3: Millennial Men Earn Less Than Boomers
+Trait #3: Millennial Men Make Less Money Than Boomers

-In 2016, one in three Millennials lived in multigenerational households, more than any other generation.
+- Nearly 1 in 3 Millennials under the age of 35 live in multigenerational households, more than any other generation.
 Men between the ages of 25 and 34 are more likely than women the same age to live in multigenerational homes.

 But don’t cry for Millennials just yet.
 While Millennials are earning less than their parents did at their age, a recent survey found that Millennials are also more likely to plan their spending than Gen Xers and Boomers.